imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 #### Project with single sequencing run (histogram plot)
-Click on the 'Histogram plot' button for generating a histogram plot of sample read counts.
+Click on the '**Histogram plot**' button for generating a histogram plot of sample read counts.
 This plot is useful for inspection if you have many samples with a range of read count distribution.

 <p>
 </p>